Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 3.8 Manageable, but typical IKEA multi-step build
+Assembly 3.8 Manageable, but still a typical IKEA multi-step build

-Cooling / Breathability 3.5 Polyester + foam warms up over long sits
+Cooling / Breathability 3.5 Polyester and foam warm up on longer sits

-Seat Comfort 3.8 Firm, supportive, better for upright lounging
+Seat Comfort 3.8 Firm and supportive, better for upright lounging

-Seat Depth Fit 4.1 More “standard” depth than the sectionals in daily use
+Seat Depth Fit 4.1 More manageable in daily use than the sectionals

-Layout Practicality 3.8 Straight sleeper format is space-efficient
+Layout Practicality 3.8 Straight sleeper format keeps the footprint efficient

-Cleaning 3.4 Vacuum/wipe is easy; deeper washing is limited
+Cleaning 3.4 Routine care is easy, but deeper washing is limited

-Ease of Movement / Repositioning 3.8 Easy to shift positions; edges feel firm when perched
+Ease of Movement / Repositioning 3.8 Easy to shift around on, though the edges feel firm

-Value 4.3 Strong utility per dollar for a sleeper + storage
+Value 4.3 Strong utility per dollar for a sleeper with storage

 FRIHETEN Sleeper sectional,3 seat w/storage